 Train travel from Beijing to Pyongyang offers an alternative to flying, presenting a different perspective on the journey.
 The weekly international train service operates between Beijing and Pyongyang, with a journey time of approximately 24 hours.

-The train calls at Dandong for Chinese passport control and customs, and after that at Sinuiju for DPRK customs and immigration.
+The train pulls in at Dandong for Chinese border control and customs, and then at Sinuiju for DPRK customs and immigration.
 The train offers sleeper berths, guaranteeing a comfortable journey despite its length.

 No long-distance international bus services are available for tourists to North Korea.
 All land entry for tourists occurs via the train from China.
 Self-driving is strictly forbidden for tourists.

 Road circumstances within North Korea vary.
 Highways in and around Pyongyang are generally well-maintained.
-Outside of Pyongyang, specifically on routes to day trip destinations, road quality can decline.
+Outside of Pyongyang, with a focus on ways to day trip destinations, road quality can decline.
 Traffic flow is light compared to major global cities.

 No regular ferry services or cruise ports are available for tourist entry into Pyongyang.
-Even though the DPRK has port cities (like Nampo), they are not typically open for international tourist arrivals by sea to Pyongyang.
+While the DPRK has port cities (like Nampo), they are not open for international tourist arrivals by sea to Pyongyang.

 River transportation on the Taedong River is not available for international tourist arrivals.
-While a regional boats operate, they do not serve as entry points for foreign visitors.
+While a regional boats operate, they do not serve as entrances for foreign visitors.

 Coastal areas are not designated for international tourist entry to Pyongyang.